kshannon-ucsd/cogs8/pages/syllabus.md

 **If you think a grading error has occurred please follow these steps:**
 - You have 72 hours to request a regrade
-- Initiate a regrade request on _________ TODO:
+- Initiate a regrade request by contacting your TA

 ### Lecture Attendance
 The purpose of Cogs 8 is to get hands-on with computing.
 Therefore class attendance is mandatory and a part of your grade.
 I know emergencies and personal issues do come up.
 You will be allowed to miss one class without any penalty.
 For further logistic issues, you will need to talk 1:1 with myself.
 Due to the dynamic nature of this class I will not be podcasting, therefore it is essential to make the time and effort to show up to our schedule classroom activities.

 ### Section Attendance
-Section attendance is not mandatory, however, section is a perfect time to get additional help with programming problems, learn more about how to use python, or just have extra time to work on your lab modules.
+Section attendance is not mandatory, however, section is a perfect time to get additional help with programming problems, learn more about how to use python, or just have extra time to work on your lab Activities.

 ### Office Hours
-Office Hours will be held in the same classroom, to allow students more time to come in and work on their modules and projects, as well to interact 1:1 with course staff.
+Office Hours will be held in the same classroom, to allow students more time to come in and work on their Activities and projects, as well to interact 1:1 with course staff.

-## Course Topics, Modules & Readings [TODO:]
+## Course Topics, Activities & Readings

 ### Topics
 This class covers a wide range of topics.
 This is by design and meant to expose you to many topics within Cognitive Science, as well as getting your hands messy actually writing some code and making real world 'things' like robots!
 Some of the topics we will cover indlude: